Dakshsingh1304/Madhav-Ecommerce-Store-Project/README.md

 # Madhav-Ecommerce-Store-Project
-A Power BI project analyzing sales, profit, and regional performance for Madhav Ecommerce Store.
-Includes data cleaning, modeling, and an interactive dashboard to derive key business insights.
+This Power BI project analyzes sales, profit, and performance metrics for Madhav Ecommerce Store.
+The dashboard provides actionable insights into product categories, subcategories, customer segments, and geographical sales distribution.
+It is designed to help business stakeholders monitor KPIs, identify trends, and make data-driven decisions for improving revenue and profitability.
+## Project File